 Bring your own sled, or you can purchase or rent one in the Visitor Center.
 Waxed plastic saucers work best, and apparently, it takes a little practice to get going.
 (Read the park's sledding tips before you head out.)

 We didn't have time to do any dune sledding, and I totally regret it.
 When I return, you can bet I'll be hitting those dunes with my sled!

 If you're feeling adventurous, turn your day trip into a sleepover!

 The park has 10 primitive backcountry camping sites, all of which are available first-come, first-serve.
 Purchase an inexpensive permit at the fee station, and they will assign you a site.

 You'll need to hike at least one mile to access these camping spots, and they don't have amenities (that means no bathrooms).
 If you're not an experienced camper this might not be for you, but don't worry, there are other campgrounds nearby.

-We were planning to drive to Tucson after our visit, and it's a haul from here.
-So we definitely didn't plan on staying at the Monument as long as we did.
+We needed to drive to Tucson after our visit, and it's a haul from the park.
+So we didn't plan on staying as long as we did.
 But as the sun began setting, we couldn't resist staying for what was sure to be a stunning sunset.

-I'm so glad we didn't leave!
-The gorgeous sunset definitely made up for the late night drive to Tucson.
+I'm so glad we didn't leave, because the gorgeous sunset definitely made up for the late night drive to Tucson!

 As the sun began setting, the sky turned soft shades of pink and orange, and our shadows grew longer and longer.